apples/cpp-tutorial/chapter1.md

     ptr1 = nullptr;
     *ptr2 = 12;

-One more quick thing; you can treat pointers like arrays:
+You can treat pointers like arrays:

     int  arr1[20];          //declare an array of 20 ints int* ptr1 = &arr1[0];   //pointer to zeroth element of arr1 stored into ptr1